britt/teleprompter/README.md

 ## Usage

-(Add examples and instructions for using the Prompt CMS)
+(Add examples and instructions for using Teleprompter)

 ## Contributing